MicrosoftDocs/VBA-Docs/Library-Reference/Concepts/using-the-document-inspector.md

 title: Using the Document Inspector ms.prod: office ms.assetid: 62180311-ee41-1812-797d-3b5814add284
-ms.date: 01/02/2019
+ms.date: 09/07/2021
 localization_priority: Normal
 ---

-# Using the Document Inspector
+# Use the Document Inspector

 The **Document Inspector** gives users an easy way to examine documents for personal or sensitive information, text phrases, and other document contents.
-They can use the **Document Inspector** to remove unwanted information; for example, before distributing a document.
+For example, before distributing a document, they can use the **Document Inspector** to remove unwanted information.

 > [!NOTE]
 > Microsoft does not support the automatic removal of hidden information for signed or protected documents, or for documents that use Information Rights Management (IRM).
 We recommend that you run the **Document Inspector** before you sign a document or invoke IRM on a document.